kodmanyagha/zero-knowledge-tutor/README.md

 # Zero Knowledge Tutorial

-Hi, this is Emir and I'm Rust Developer.
-I like to learn niche topics in my free times.
+Hi, my name is Emir and I am a Rust Developer.
+I like to learn niche topics in my spare time.
-And now I'm focusing to Zero-Knowledge Proof blockchain technologies.
+And now I focus on Zero-Knowledge Proof blockchain technologies.
+Actually I have had the opportunity to work in the blockchain field since 2018 but in those days there were two most known networks in blockchain: bitcoin and ethereum.
+But now the blockchain field is growing and there are many different networks and systems here.

 I'm following this tutorial for this project: https://www.udemy.com/course/zero-knowledge-proofs-in-rust/

 # Contact

+Feel free to ask any question to me or you can create issue on this repo.

 Linkedin: https://www.linkedin.com/in/kodmanyagha/